dvkcool/Stripe/README.md

-# hello-nodejs-express
+#Stripe Payments Application

-This quickstart consists of a basic hasura project with a simple nodejs express app running on it.
-Once this project is deployed, you will have the nodejs app running on your [cluster](https://docs.hasura.io/0.15/manual/getting-started/index.html#concept-2-a-hasura-cluster).
+This quickstart consists of a basic hasura project with basic Stripe payment app integrated on both Web(using React) and on mobile (using React-native).
 Follow along below to learn about how this quickstart works.

 ## Prerequisites